ministryofjustice/hmpps-ppud-automation-api/README.md

 Start the service in IntelliJ

+The service will use the Auth service in the Dev environment, so tokens can be obtained by using the client ID and secret for a calling service (i.e. make-recall-decision-api).

 ## Testing

 The project uses a couple of testing levels - unit testing and integration testing.